-And when the fullness of the time had come, God sent His Son, born of woman, born under the law.
-Therefore, since the infants were made partakers of blood and body.
+And when the fullness of the time had come, God sent His Son, born of woman, born under the law, since the infants were made partakers of blood and body.
 The devil, and deliver those whom the fear of death had held in bondage all their lives.
 Also, He brought us out from under the power of darkness² and translated us into the kingdom of the Son of His love.
 In the same way, the devil, who had deceived them, was cast into the pit of fire and brimstone.
-Some people would ask themselves how Jesus fulfilled the Old Testament?
+Some people would ask themselves how Jesus fulfilled the Old Testament.
+So, how Jesus fulfilled the Old Testament?

 Jesus fulfilled the Old Testament prophecies by fulfilling all the prophetic deeds foretold by the prophets Jeremiah and Isaiah.
 In order, the signs of the Messiah in the Old Testament are the following: